 The basic function of Tramadol is the same in dogs as in humans.
 In dogs, it is mostly used for pain relievers.
 But other than that, it can be used if your dog is facing any coughing or anxiety.

 But the use of it on dogs can be dangerous because the metabolic system of dogs is quite different from humans.
 And dogs have slow metabolic rate for absorbing it.
 But whenever you give it to your dog, make sure it was prescribed by the veterinarian.
-The veterinarian will prescribe the medicine according to your dog’s health any medical history.
+The veterinarian hospital will prescribe the medicine according to your dog’s health any medical history.

 A single dose of Tramadol is very hard to metabolize, so whenever the veterinarian prescribed, tow three or whatever number of doses, make sure you complete the course.
 It will help your dog in metabolizing Tramadol.